Are you looking for the best mouse for graphic design?

 As using computers and mice has become the norm in our society, so have the issues with hand and wrist pain that come from the odd angles we keep our hands in while we work.
 This is why the ergonomics of the mouse you choose is the most important thing to consider before you buy not only a mouse but any peripheral.
 For mice, in particular, correct ergonomics is important because it can help prevent repetitive stress injuries like carpal tunnel syndrome.
 Unfortunately, the ergonomics of a mouse aren’t one-size-fits-all, no matter what the manufacturer’s marketing department might tell you.

-The only way to know if you’re going to feel comfortable using a mouse for hours on end, is the same way you know if your shoes fit at the store, is to try them on.
-Now with computer peripherals, a lot of times products will be boxed up so you cannot “try before you buy” or anything like that so your best option is making sure that you do your research first, like reading this article.
+The only way to know if you’re going to feel comfortable using a mouse for hours on end, is the same way you know if your shoes fit at the store, which is to try them on.
+Now with computer peripherals, a lot of times products will be boxed up so you cannot “try before you buy” or anything like that so your best option is to make sure that you do your research first, like reading this article.
 Good Job!

 When you buy the mouse, be sure that you can return it and how long you have, so you aren’t stuck with a mouse you can’t use.
 When you get home try it for that amount of time to see if it’s comfortable and doesn’t cause any pain in your arm or wrist.
-Many people will choose a mouse-based on its look which is fine.
+Many people will choose a mouse based on its look which is fine.
 For graphic designers, however, you will want to focus more on comfort than aesthetics in this case.

 Full-size or Travel-size